3liz/lizmap-documentation/source/publish/configuration/action_popup.rst

        ]
    }

 The JSON configuration file lists the QGIS layers for which you want to declare actions.
-Each layer is defined by its **QGIS ID**, for example here **points_a7e8943b_7138_4788_a775_f94cbd0ad8b6**, and for each ID, a list of objects describing the actions to allow.
+Each layer is defined by its **QGIS ID**, for example here ``points_a7e8943b_7138_4788_a775_f94cbd0ad8b6``, and for each ID, a list of objects describing the actions to allow.
 Each **action** is an object defined by:

 * a **name** which is the action identifier.
 * a **title** which is used as a label in Lizmap interface
 * an **icon** which is displayed on the action button ( See https://getbootstrap.com/2.3.2/base-css.html#icons )
-* an **options** object, giving some additionnal parameters for this action.
+* an **options** object, giving some additional parameters for this action.
 * a **style** object allowing to configure the returned geometry style.
 It follows OpenLayers styling attributes.
 * a **callbacks** object allows to trigger some actions after the generated geometry is returned.
 They are defined by a **method** name, which can at present be: